mjbarnes/git-tutorial/Readme.md

 # Branching and Merging

-In the Github website `Fork` this repository.
-Forking will add a clone of this repository to your account.
-But the repository is currently only stored on Github.

 To make a local copy of the git-tutorial repository call by using the `$ git clone` command

 `$ git clone https://github.com/j0hnb/git-tutorial.git`